Andres2D/berserk-javascript/data-structures/README.md

 ## Binary tree
 Is a non linear data structure, where each node has at most two children referred as left child and the right child.

+Binary trees provides clear hierarchy, so the data is easy to understand.
+Also, recursive algorithms are a perfect fit for trees.
+And is efficient for handling large datasets in dynamic scenarios.

+Applications of binary trees:
+* DOM in HTML
+* File explorer
+* Routing Algorithms

+However, binary trees represents a complexity to keep the tree balanced.
+Binary trees nodes can only have 2 children, which is limited for more complex structures.

+## Binary search tree
+Binary search trees are like regular binary tree with the following rules.
+* The left node always is less than the root node
+* The right node is always greater than the root node
+* Theres no duplicated keys in the tree.